vr1s/Viva/README.md

 Viva is a modern, free, open source continuation of the old iOS 14 tweak "HomePlus Pro" by the original author.

+It provides precise, intuitive homescreen layout editing on iOS 13 - 16

 ### Get this tweak

 Repo: